shivaganesht/SAP-Code-Unnati-Training/README.md

 If you have any questions about this training material, feel free to reach out or open issues!

 ---
-*Last updated: October 7, 2025*
+*Last updated: October 8, 2025*

 **Repository Stats:**
-- Language: Python
+- Language: Python & NumPy
-- Training Program: SAP at KPRIT College
+- Training Program: SAP Code Unnati at KPRIT College
-- Training Date: October 7, 2025
+- Training Dates: October 7-8, 2025
+- Focus: Data Preprocessing with NumPy (In Progress)
-- Focus: Python Functions & Parameter Types (Complete)
+- Completed: Python Functions & Parameter Types
-- Next Topic: Data Preprocessing
+- Next Topic: Advanced NumPy & Pandas